viperML/neohome/src/content/blog/cross/index.md

 | compiler         | x86_64-linux     |
 | compiled program | x86_64-linux     |

 While for the regular case, the systems match, for cross-compilations these 2 systems are different.
 For example, using my desktop PC to build a program for my Arduino.
-My CPU doesn't use the same instruction set as the arduino, and the compiled program wouldn't even be able to interact with the hardware, yet the compiler, which is a regular x86_64 binary, can produce that output.
+My CPU doesn't use the same instruction set as the Arduino, and the compiled program wouldn't even be able to interact with the hardware, yet the compiler, which is a regular x86_64 binary, can produce that output.

 When dealing with cross-compilation, we will always have to deal with this tuple.
 The buzzwords are: